-Come along to the first floor of the Shepherd Library 12-2 any day in term time, to get your questions answered.
-There will be Student Learning Assistants, Librarians, Academic Writing and Literacy specialists and IT specialists available to help answer your questions.
+Come along to the first floor of the Sheppard Library 12pm - 2pm any week day during term time to get your questions answered.
+There will be Student Learning Assistants, IT specialists, Librarians and Academic Writing and Numeracy specialists available to help answer your questions.

-We’ll be working face to face, offering drop in appointments of 15 minutes on a first come first served basis.
-Computers and screens will be available for you to share your work and discuss.
+We’ll be working on campus, offering drop in appointments of 15 minutes on a first come first served basis.
 We will be working at a distance to take precautions against COVID.
 Please bring your questions.

 Please let us know in advance if you need to cancel or re-schedule.